josephmbasile/FOIAs/readme.md

 This software's graphics are powered by a plugin called PySimpleGUI and it may require you to obtain a license key to unlock the plugin on your first startup.
 Non-commercial users can select a hobby license which was free as of January 2025.

 https://www.pysimplegui.com/faq

+## Compiling the Software (Linux)

+You can choose to compile an executable file for your operating system.
+These instructions were creating using Debian Linux.

+Compiling this program from code requires Python 3.
+Please follow the installation instructions here: https://www.python.org/downloads/

+Once you have Python 3 installed, open a terminal and navigate to the FOIA(s) folder.
+Enter the following commands to create a virtual environment and install requirements:

+1. Create a virtual environment in the folder in a hidden subfolder called ".venv".

+    > python3 -m venv .venv

+2. Activate the virtual environment in the terminal:

+    > source .venv/bin/activate

+3. Install all prerequisites in the virtual environment you created:
+    > pip install -r requirements.txt

+4. Compile your executable, which will be configured for your operating system.
+    > pyinstaller --onefile ./FOIAs.py

+5. Copy the executable into the FOIA(s) folder:
+    > cp dist/FOIAs ./FOIAs.exe

+6. Consider sharing your executable on a GitHub branch with operating system information.
+Thank you.